chandusekhar/thesis/README.md

 	* Slave module
 	* Administrative tasks (communicating between instances, reporting back to master module, etc.).
 * __DMT.Slave.App__:  merely a facade for DMT.Slave.Module, a console application

+For more information on submodules see the corresponding README files in the module directories.